kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 ## Bootplate

-* This was updated with the 2.0GA code and updated API tool.
+* The Bootplate template has been updated with the 2.0GA code and an improved API Viewer tool.

 ## Enyo